Forehead Contouring / Brow Bossing Contouring/ Brow Reduction

 The surgery is performed under general anesthesia, taking 2-3 hours to complete.

-This procedure is suitable for patients who have a thick bone over the frontal sinus and desirable female forehead protrusion with both standard bossing and concavity above the eye area.
+This procedure is suitable for patients who have a thick bone over the frontal sinus but more feminine forehead features above the eye area.
 The surgeon grinds down the wall of the bone as much as possible without breaking through frontal sinus to give a smooth and curved appearance.
 The bone can be reduced approximately 2-3 mm by a high-speed electric burr.
-The incision is on the scalp behind the hairline.
+The scar is hidden as the incision is on the scalp behind the hairline.

 Type II foreheads have protruding anterior walls of the frontal sinus, but standard frontal nasal angles.
-Sometime forehead shaving alone may not be perfect appearance, augmentations of the area above the protrusion can perform with implants or bone cement.
+Sometime forehead shaving alone may achieve the perfect appearance and you may need implants or bone cement to smooth out the whole area to a feminine shape.

 Picture 2.
 Shows the detail of frontal bone in Male.